clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

        type: git
        DB password: (default: postgres):

 #.
-For the :guilabel:`DB password:`, press the :kbd:`Enter` key to accept the default password `postgres`.
+For the :guilabel:`DB password:`, press the :kbd:`Enter` key to accept the
+   default password `postgres`.

    .. note::

       The :file:`deploy.sh` script uses :command:`sudo` to run commands and you may be prompted to enter your user password at any time while the script is executing.
 If this occurs, enter your user password to execute the :command:`sudo` command.

 #.
-Once all the server components have been installed you are prompted to enter the :guilabel:`PostgreSQL` database password to change it as illustrated below:
+After all the server components have been installed, you are prompted to
+   enter the :guilabel:`PostgreSQL` database password to change it as illustrated below:

    .. code-block:: console